Visiting the Caracol Mayan Ruins in Belize

 Caana (Sky Palace)

-The most impressive structure in the Caracol site is the tallest pyramid which is known as the Sky Palace (Caana in Mayan).
-It is 141 feet tall which makes it the tallest archeological site in Belize.
-Excavating the Caana took a year and a half with the back half of the temple left covered with vegetation.
+The most impressive structure in the Caracol site is the tallest pyramid, known as the Sky Palace (Caana in Mayan).
+It is 141 feet tall, making it the tallest archeological site in Belize.
+Excavating the Caana took a year and a half, and the back half of the temple was left covered with vegetation.

-The Caana is topped with 3 different temples.
-It was built in the later period of the city around 800 AD.
-The Caana is the center of an extensive system of elevated roads heading off into the jungle for miles.
+The Caana is topped with three different temples.
+It was built in the city’s later period around 800 AD.
+The Caana is the center of an extensive system of elevated roads that head off into the jungle for miles.

 While the entire city was not abandoned until 1050 AD, the last recorded date found at Caracol corresponds to 859 AD and this structure was abandoned around 900 AD.

-You can climb the Caana structure on the original steps.
-You can see where the stucco is crumbling.
-Before this site is opened to mass tourism I think it is likely that wooden steps will be constructed like the ones that you will find at nearby Mayan sites like Tikal and Yaxha to protect the stonework.
+You can climb the Caana structure on the original steps and see where the stucco is crumbling.
+Before this site is opened to mass tourism, I think wooden steps will likely be constructed like the ones you will find at nearby Mayan sites like Tikal and Yaxha to protect the stonework.

 Canna (Sky Palace)

-There is an elevated plaza between the 3 temples at the top of the Caana.
+At the top of the Caana, there is an elevated plaza between the 3 temples.
 The rectangular area in the foreground of the picture above is a royal tomb that was found under the center temple as part of the excavation in 1986.
-Based on wall texts, the tomb dated to 634 AD.
-After it was excavated it was filled in again.
+Based on wall texts, the tomb dates to 634 AD.
+After it was excavated, it was filled in again.

 Look to the left and the right of the staircase of the rightmost temple on the top of Caana to see two stone faces, a large one on the left and a small one on the right.